The Best Brew Bars in Nizhny Novgorod, Russia

 You can choose from two locations; both are in downtown in the historical part of the city.
 The one at Alexeevskaya street is truly small, just six tables, but its cosy, welcoming and home-like atmosphere will make you come again and again.
 With luck, you can join one of their cupping sessions which are carried out regularly.

 The other Coffee is a fruit is located at the main street at the heart of the old town, not far from Kremlin.
-My tip for this place is to choose the bean and your favourite brewing method, take kartoshka cake – a famous Soviet Union pastry made of potato –, sit on the window sill with lots of pillows and enjoy the street view with its falling snow, cute dogs and street musicians.
+My tip for this place is to choose the bean and your favourite brewing method, take kartoshka cake – a famous Soviet Union pastry - sit on the window sill with lots of pillows and enjoy the street view with its falling snow, cute dogs and street musicians.
 They are vegan-friendly and have plenty of non-dairy milks to choose from: coconut, banana, almond… And they also have sugar free desserts!

 Just next door to Coffee is a fruit you can find Verhushka coffee.
 It is a simple, beautiful local coffee place with killing desserts and a wide range of beans from one of the coolest Russian specialty coffee roastery called Tasty coffee.
 Here you can appreciate attractive aesthetics in everything, from decoration to equipment and accessories.